-Minimum Distance Between

-Accessory Structure and
+Minimum Distance Between Accessory Structure and

 District Side or Rear Lot Lines (Ft.)

 TA, MR, RR, SR-1 10

 All Other Districts 5

-If a Side or Rear Yard Setback abut s an alley, an Accessory Structure

-must be setback a minimum of twee nty (20) feet from the alley.
+^{} If a Side or Rear Yard Setback abuts an alley, an Accessory Structure must be setback a minimum of twenty (20) feet from the alley.

 - d) An Accessory Structure shall not be located closer than five (5) feet from the principal building or any other accessory structure. - e) Height.
-The following height regulations apply dependent upon the District described: - 1) Accessory Structures located in Any Residential Districts shall not exceed eighteen (18) OR twenty-four (24) feet in height. - 2) Accessory Structures located in the Non-Residential Districts shall not exceed the height of the principal building. - f) Size (Villages). - In Residential Districts, the cumulative area of the Accessory Structures shall not exceed 800 square feet or ten percent (10%) of the lot area, whichever is smaller.
-In any District, if ten percent (10%) of the lot size is less than 580 square feet, the lot shall be permitted to have one accessory structure up to 580 square feet. - 2) In the VTF and VMF Districts, a lot containing one or more multi-unit residential building(s) may have Accessory Structures devoted to each unit (i.e., detached garage) or may have one or more larger structures accessible to all units (i.e., club house).
-The cumulative maximum size of all Accessory Structures on a lot shall be calculated on a rate of 290 square feet of Accessory Structure per residential unit on said lot.
+The following height regulations apply dependent upon the District described: - 1) Accessory Structures located in Any Residential Districts shall not exceed eighteen (18) OR twenty-four (24) feet in height. - 2) Accessory Structures located in the Non-Residential Districts shall not exceed the height of the principal building.

-- 3) In the VMU and CNC Districts, the cumulative area of all Accessory Structures shall not exceed 1,000 square feet or ten percent (10%) of the Lot Area, whichever is smaller. - 4) There is no maximum cumulative square footage of the Accessory Structures in the EC Districts.
-However, the total square footage of all Accessory Structures may not exceed the size of the principal building. - g) Size (Townships) - 1) The cumulative area of Accessory Structures shall not exceed the following square footage requirements.
+f) Size (Townships)

+1) The cumulative area of Accessory Structures shall not exceed the following square footage requirements.
 (Optional: However, each residential lot shall be permitted to have a five hundred eighty (580) square foot private garage either attached or detached from the principal structure that shall not count towards the maximum cumulative area of Accessory Structures.